 - Contact area and pressure patterns across thighs, back, and torso.

-Good pressure relief usually shows broader contact areas with lower peaks, rather than tiny red hot spots.
-We compare those maps with each tester’s notes from body sessions.
-When data and experience disagree, we rerun that position and check our setup.
+In our testing, strong pressure relief usually means broader contact areas and lower peak pressure, not sharp hot spots.
+We compare the maps with each tester’s notes.
+If the data and the sleep experience disagree, we rerun the position and check the setup.

 Whole-Night Pressure Behavior